 Get More Info Now »

 Where Can You Join a Buddhist Monastery Volunteer Program?

-Here we suggest you some of the best volunteer abroad programs for you to teach and live in a Buddhist monastery.
+Here we suggest you some of the best volunteer and travel abroad programs for you to teach and live in a Buddhist monastery.

 Volunteer and Live in Buddhist Monastery in Nepal:

 Nepal, the birthplace of Lord Buddha, is home to many Buddhists and numerous Buddhist monasteries situated on hilltops.
 These monasteries are home to thousands of monks and nuns of Nepal and Tibetan refugees.
 Many of the monks have spent their entire childhood and adulthood in these monasteries and know a great deal about Buddhism.
 However, they have very limited exposure to the English language.
 Hence, here, you can teach English to monks as a Buddhist monastery volunteer.
 You will be mostly working as an English instructor for the most part of the day and can also indulge in some meditation and help around the daily chores.